tmtmtm/bashible/docs/as.md

-##### as USER COMMAND ...
+##### as USER COMMAND [ARG1] [ARG2] ...

-Run a command as another user.
-The sudo command in a non-login shell mode is used (the current working dir should stay the same).
+Runs a command as another user.
+Sudo in a non-login shell mode is used, so the current working directory should stay intouched.

 warning:

-Sudo usually cleans-up environment variables.
-Fortunately, there is a way to pass variables to the sudoed command - you have to export them using `export_var` command.
-By default, only the PATH variable is copied.
+The sudo usually cleans-up environment variables.
+Fortunately, there is a way to pass variables over the sudo, but you have to register them using [export_var](export_var.md).
+By default, only PATH is copied.

 ```bash
 @ Setting some global variables